dehydrated-io/dehydrated/README.md

  --challenge (-t) http-01|dns-01  Which challenge should be used?
 Currently http-01 and dns-01 are supported --algo (-a) rsa|prime256v1|secp384r1 Which public key algorithm should be used?
 Supported: rsa, prime256v1 and secp384r1
 ```
+## Config

+To change the default configuration you can copy [docs/examples/config](docs/examples/config) to the base dir and edit the file.